garethmarkel/ukb-administration/docs/pheno/understand_sql.md

-    -- The following code creates a temporary table named `pheno_code` containing -- code_meta.value and code_meta.meaning for all the entries with -- data_meta.field_id=20442:
+    -- The following code creates a temporary table named `pheno_code` containing -- code.value and code.meaning for all the entries with -- data_meta.field_id=20442:

     CREATE TEMP TABLE pheno_code
     AS
-    SELECT	cm.value AS value,	-- select value from table 'cm' and call it value cm.meaning AS meaning	-- select meaning from table 'cm' and call it meaning FROM    	code_meta cm		-- using table 'code_meta', now named as cm JOIN    	data_meta dm on dm.coding=cm.code_id
+    SELECT	cm.value AS value,	    -- select value from table 'cm' and call it value cm.meaning AS meaning	-- select meaning from table 'cm' and call it meaning FROM    code cm		            -- using table 'code', now named as cm JOIN    data_meta dm on dm.coding=cm.code_id
     WHERE   dm.field_id=20442;

     -- The following code creates a dataset that joins